lizzybrooks/python-possible/reader-01-the-command-line.md

 The `|` here means "take the output of the grep command and send it to sort -u".
 You can use as many pipes as you desire, and combine this technique with the output redirection.

-Extract all lines of Moby Dick containing "whale", then sort them, then save to a new file called "sorted_whales.txt"
+Extract all lines of Lucid Dreams containing "heart", then sort them, then save to a new file called "remixed_dreams.txt"

 ```bash
 grep heart LucidDreams.txt | sort -u > remixed_dreams.txt